DISABILITY ASSISTANCE PROGRAM

-Disability Assistance Program: The Servant Center has a team of Case Workers who assist individuals in applying for SSI/SSDI benefits.
-Most of its referrals come from Cone Health System, local emergency and transitional shelters.
-Once a referral is received, every effort is made to see the client within 2 business days.
-The Case Workers often go to where the client is like a hospital or shelter.
-The Case Worker will collect medical and employment records and then will interview a client one to three times to obtain a comprehensive work and medical history and to collect information for a function assessment.
-The Case Worker will transport the client for medical or SSA appointments, if necessary.
-The Case Worker will then complete and submit the application as the client’s representative.
+The Servant Center has a team of Disability Specialists who assist individuals in applying for SSI/SSDI benefits.
+Most of its referrals come from Cone Health System, local emergency shelters and transitional shelters.
+Once a referral is received, every effort is made to meet with the client within 2 business days.
+We often go to where the client is located, such as a hospital or shelter.
+The Disability Specialist collects medical and employment records and then interviews a client several times to obtain a comprehensive work and medical history and to collect information for a function assessment.
+At the end of the day our goal is to assist the client through the entire disability process.